YuriyShestakov/IntelliVault/README.md

 - an author instance running on localhost:4502, with the default credentials of admin/admin
 - a publish instance on localhost:4503, with the default credentials of admin/admin

+## Usage

+The plugin contains only 2 actions, which operate based on the context.
+To invoke an import or export, right click on any directory which is a sub-directory of jcr_root (or equivalent if you have changed the JCR Root Directory setting).
+Find the IntelliVault menu, then select either "Pull from CRX..." to export, or "Push to CRX..." to import.
+If you have more than one repository configured, you will be prompted to select a repository.
+The last repository selected will always be the default selection for sub-sequent operations.
+Select the proper repository and click OK to proceed.
+Then confirm the operation (if Show Operation Confirmation Dialogs is set ot true).
+You may want to double check that the host, port, path, etc. are all correct before proceeding.

+After providing confirmation, Vault will proceed to do it's thing, importing/exporting the content as specified.
+If something goes wrong, [file a bug](https://github.com/shsteimer/IntelliVault/issues).